JKirchartz/jkirchartz.github.com/_posts/2009-09-09-jquery-plugin-fish-menu.md

 tags: jQuery plugin
 ---

-Here we go, at it again... with a new plugin called fish-menu... heavily based on [jquery.ui.potato.menu](http://labs.makotokw.com/s/jquery/menu) by [Makoto_KW](http://makotokw.com/en/)<!--more-->
+Here we go, at it again with a new plugin called fish-menu heavily based on [jquery.ui.potato.menu](http://labs.makotokw.com/s/jquery/menu) by [Makoto_KW](http://makotokw.com/en/)<!--more-->

 I've modified the code in many ways, adding a few features such as: